Sednaya Prison: Rescue efforts and state of liberated prisoners

 During the takeover, rebels discovered underground cells beneath the main prison building where dozens of men were confined in darkness.
 Prisoners trapped in tunnels under the building called for help, prompting rebels to attempt to break through concrete barriers to reach them as power outages disabled ventilation systems.
 The cells contained plastic bottles used for urine storage and water-soaked blankets.
 Rebels uncovered an iron press they alleged was used to compress the remains of executed prisoners.
 Many released prisoners, having forgotten their own names due to severe trauma, were brought to a nearby mosque for identification.
-Witnesses reported helicopters landing at the prison on December 7 before rebel forces arrived, apparently evacuating guards and select high-value prisoners.
+Witnesses reported helicopters landing at the prison on 7 December before rebel forces arrived, apparently evacuating guards and select high-value prisoners.

-Search efforts led by the White Helmets concluded on 9 December, determining that no hidden or sealed areas that could contain detainees were left.
+Search efforts led by the White Helmets concluded on 9 December; they determined no hidden or sealed areas which could contain detainees remained.

+Fate of forcibly disappeared prisoners

 According to Fadel Abdul Ghany, director of the Syrian Network for Human Rights, approximately 2,000 prisoners emerged from Sednaya when it was liberated, though questions remained about the fate of thousands more who were believed to have been held there.
-Videos obtained by The New York Times showed numbered cells that had held dozens of prisoners each, littered with debris, clothing, and belongings.
-While some groups reported higher numbers of releases, the Association of Detainees & the Missing in Sednaya Prison (ADMSP) stated it had documentation showing about 4,300 detainees as of 28 October 2024, with approximately that number having been freed.
+Videos obtained by The New York Times showed numbered cells that had each held dozens of prisoners each, littered with debris, clothing, and belongings.
+While some groups reported higher numbers of releases, ADMSP stated it had documentation showing about 4,300 detainees as of 28 October 2024, with approximately that number having been freed.